laureenpe/yourAge/README.md

 # yourAge
-This is a doomy way to know your age in base of your year of birth.
+This is a doomy way to know your age in base of your year-birth.

 ![alt text](img/mock.jpg);